-Planning Board: The board, created by the Town of Cairo Town Board in accordance with NYS Town Law §271by Local Law #4 of 2006, with the responsibility for reviewing and approving applications for development in the Town.
+Planning Board: The board, created by the Town of Cairo by Local Law #4 of 2006, with the responsibility for reviewing and approving applications for development in the Town.

 Plat: A map representing a tract of land showing the boundaries and location of individual properties and streets.